 A member may invite partners, senior staff members or any other colleague in the profession to any meeting with prior approval from the group.
-It may also be conceivable that a member has a special guest (country, interstate or overseas) whom they may wish to invite on any particular meeting evening and in this case the member must give two working days notice to the Convenor to ensure that seating and catering is sufficient.
+Other guests may also be invited to meetings with the group’s prior consent.

-Prospective members may be invited to attend meetings on a trial basis.
+Prospective members will be required to attend meetings on a trial basis.
 In order to be accepted as a member, the prospective member must attend three meetings and actively participate in discussion.
 Once they have attended the required three meetings, they will be absent from the fourth meeting to enable the group to determine whether the prospective member is to be invited to join the group.
-Election is by a 75% majority of members in attendance at a meeting to admit a new member.
+Election is by a 75% majority of members in attendance at the meeting to admit the new member.

-The meetings will be held on the second Monday of each month (no meeting to be held in December or January) commencing at 5.00pm sharp and each member is expected to notate in their diary for meetings throughout the year to ensure that they attend meetings.
-The meetings are to run for 90 minutes, finishing at 6.30 pm.
-Where agreed, the group may continue discussion beyond that timeframe where deemed appropriate.
+The meetings will be held on the second Monday of each month (no meeting to be held in January) commencing at 4.30pm.
+The meetings last 90 minutes, finishing at 6.00 pm.

-In exceptional circumstances a member may apply for Leave of Absence for up to six months and his/her membership shall be held open until he/she returns.
-A member will be required to pay his/her membership in full during this period of Leave of Absence.
+In exceptional circumstances a member may apply for Leave of Absence for up to six months and their membership shall be held open for 6 months.
+The request is made to the Convenor and the request will be put to the vote at the next meeting.
+Acceptance is by a 75% majority of members in attendance at the meeting.
+A member will be required to pay their membership in full during the period of Leave of Absence.

 A retiring member has the right to nominate a person for the group to consider as a replacement member.
 The group is not obligated to accept the membership of the replacement member.
 They will be subject to the same application and acceptance process as any other member.
 Upon retirement, the retiring member’s access to the website and forum will be terminated.